Erasmus+ Students

 Take the EU Academy Language Test

-It is mandatory to take one language test if you are going on Erasmus+ exchange.
-You can use the results from this test to document your language skills.
+It is no longer mandatory to take one language test if you are going on Erasmus+ exchange.
+If you wish, you can use the results from this test to document your language skills.

 In order to take the language test, you must: